6 min read

 According to the National Institute of Health's Fact Sheet on zinc, zinc lozenges may reduce the duration and severity of the common cold, especially if taken soon after the onset of illness.
 However, it is important to note that zinc nasal sprays should be avoided due to the serious side effects.

-Although vitamin C is commonly-known as a cold remedy, the results of clinical trials are inconsistent.
-The use of vitamin C after the onset of cold symptoms has not been shown to be effectively reduce the length or symptoms of the common cold.
-However, the National Institute of Health's Fact Sheet on vitamin C states that regular vitamin C intake of 250 mg/day to 1 g/day can be extremely helpful in people undergoing intense physical exercise or are routinely exposed to constant cold environments.
+Although vitamin C is commonly-known as a cold remedy, the results of clinical trials are mixed.
+The use of vitamin C after the onset of cold symptoms has not been shown to effectively reduce the length or symptoms of the common cold.
+However, the National Institute of Health's Fact Sheet on vitamin C states that regular vitamin C intake of 250 mg/day to 1 g/day can be extremely helpful in people who regularly participate in intense physical exercise or are routinely exposed to constant cold environments.
 In these cases, the incidence of cold was reduced by 50% with the use of vitamin C.

 Realistically, vitamin and mineral supplements are most effective as a support for your immune system.
 If you do become ill, doctors recommend that you drink plenty of fluids, get plenty of rest, and visit a doctor if your symptoms do not improve within a few days.

 When selecting the right vitamins and supplements for your individual needs, it is important to remember their proper role within a balanced lifestyle.
 Vitamins and supplements can certainly give your immunity a boost, but they can’t make up for an unhealthy lifestyle.
 If you find yourself regularly fighting illness, consider the following areas of your life, in addition to pursuing vitamins and supplements: